-Livestock based farming systems with special reference to the different Agro-ecologicalzones and their cropping patterns in Sri Lanka; Resource base and their allocation for crop and livestock components; Criteria for monitoring and evaluating crop-livestock systems.
-Models to describe livestockbased production systems; Livestock databases; Livestock simulation programmes; Exercises on databases and simulation programmes metabolism experiments in farm animals by in-vitro, in-sacco and in-vivo methods; Enumeration of gut microflora; Estimation of microbial protein synthesis in the rumen.
+Livestock based farming systems with special reference to the different Agro-ecological zones and their cropping patterns in Sri Lanka; Resource base and their allocation for crop and livestock components; Criteria for monitoring and evaluating crop-livestock systems.
+Models to describe livestockbased production systems; Livestock databases; Livestock simulation programmes; Exercises on databases and simulation programmes.